 Surface current data comes primarily from a few specific sources: observations, astronomical predictions, analyses, and forecast models.
 When such data are produced and quality-controlled by an HO, they are suitable for inclusion in the Surface Current data product.
 See ANNEX F – SURFACE CURRENT DATA.

-Observational Data Observational surface current data comes initially from in situ sensors in the field (e.g., current meters or drifting platforms) or from high-frequency radar, and such sensors are monitored by the HO.
+Observational Data Observational surface current data comes initially from in situ sensors in the field (e.g. current meters or drifting platforms) or from high-frequency radar, and such sensors are monitored by the HO.
 After reception, the data are quality-controlled and stored by the HO.
 Some of the observed data may be available for distribution within minutes of being collected and are thus described as being in real time.
 Other data may be days or years old, and are called historical data.

 Astronomical Predictions Astronomical predictions are produced when a sufficiently long time series of observed currents has been obtained and the data has been harmonically analyzed by the HO to produce a set of amplitude and phase constants.
 There may be a single set of constants to represent flood and ebb currents along a principal direction, or two sets of constants to represent the northward and eastward components of the current.
 The harmonic values can then be used to predict the astronomical component of the current as a time series covering any desired time interval.
 In addition, the harmonic constants may be used to estimate tidal currents for a generic tidal cycle, with the specific amplitude and direction of the current based on the tide range at a specified nearby tide station, and the specific phase of the current based on the time of high water at the same nearby tide station.
 Data such as these may be available for single stations or, if the stations are numerous, they may be arranged by the HO into a gridded field or a tidal atlas.